Accounting reports

 Inventory rollforward report

-The inventory rollforward report shows the flow of inventory over a date range, tracking start and end balances with all movements in between.
+The inventory rollforward reportarrow-up-right shows the flow of inventory over a date range, tracking start and end balances with all movements in between.
 This report provides a comprehensive view of inventory changes including new deployments, sales, and scrap activities.

 Inventory rollforward report visuals